Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 Right next door to CedarCreek winery is Martin’s Lane.

 The word of the day for Martin’s Lane is Exclusive.
-You can’t get past the gates without a reservation so you do feel the exclusion as you gaze up at this dark towering building behind CedarCreek’s Home Block restaurant.
-In order to get in you either have to know the Von Mandl family, owner of Mission Hill and (as of 2016) CedarCreek, or request a reservation on the website.
-Fingers crossed you hear back.
+You can’t get past the gates without a reservation, so you do feel the exclusion as you gaze up at this dark, towering building behind CedarCreek’s Home Block restaurant.
+In order to get in, you either have to know the Von Mandl family, owner of Mission Hill and (as of 2016) CedarCreek, or request a reservation on the website.

 Is it just me or does their website and labels have a distinct planet Mars vibe?
 Similar to The Martian film font and colour scheme?
-But I digress… Tastings here can run you $100 per person with a mandatory commitment to buy a box of wine.
+But I digress… Tastings here run you $200 for 90 minutes AND your $200 goes towards the wine you purchase at the end of the tour.

 Martin’s Lane ↗